Visiting St Alban's Church

 Finding St Alban's Church

-If you use Google Maps or a SatNav you may find that the postcode B12 0PX (for James Samuel Place, opposite the church) gives better results than the actual postcode of the church, B12 0YH, which leads to the top of Conybere Street.
+If you use Google Maps or a SatNav you may find that the postcode B12 0PX (for James Samuel Place, opposite the church) gives better results than the actual postcode of the church, B12 0YH, which leads to the top of Conybere Street as there is no house number to refine the destination.
 Motor vehicles can currently turn left from the A4540 Belgrave Middleway into either Horton Square or Frank Street.
 However, only bicycles can turn left from the A4540 Highgate Middleway into Upper Conybere Street (where the street sign reads only "Conybere Street"); other vehicles must continue and turn down Leopold Street instead.

 Planning a Group Visit